 Water usage at the Government Center has steadily decreased, providing generous savings to the County.
-For the month of December 2018, usage was barely half of what it was for November 2018: 2.84 Acre Feet in December versus 5.40 Acre Feet in November.
+For the month of December 2018, usage was barely half of what it was for November 2018; 2.84 Acre Feet in December versus 5.40 Acre Feet in November.

-The garden will be on site for all to enjoy until at least December 2035.
+The garden was completely replanted in 2020, and will be on site for all to enjoy until at least December 2035.